AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-updates-area.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Prerequisites

 You must have the following before you begin:

-* If you have a Workfront license other than Review, your Workfront or Group administrator must add the My Updates area to the Main Menu using a layout template and assign you to that template.
+* If you have a [!DNL Workfront] license other than Review, your [!DNL Workfront] or Group administrator must add the [!UICONTROL My Updates] area to the Main Menu using a layout template and assign you to that template.

-* Review-license users can view the My Updates area in their Main Menu by default.
+* Review-license users can view the [!UICONTROL My Updates] area in their Main Menu by default.

 ## Access the My Updates area

-1. Click **My Updates** in the **Main Menu**.
+1. Click **[!UICONTROL My Updates]** in the **Main Menu**.

    ![](assets/access-my-updates-from-main-menu-reviewer-user-nwe-350x294.png)